AnLoMinus/HacKingPro/Menu/01--Information Gathering/README.md

         > Nmap - the Network Mapper.
     - [ ] [Impacket](https://github.com/SecureAuthCorp/impacket):
         > Impacket is a collection of Python classes for working with network protocols. <br> Impacket is focused on providing low-level programmatic access to the packets and for some protocols (e.g. SMB1-3 and MSRPC) the protocol implementation itself. <br> Packets can be constructed from scratch, as well as parsed from raw data, and the object-oriented API makes it simple to work with deep hierarchies of protocols. <br> The library provides a set of tools as examples of what can be done within the context of this library.
+    - ## [GooFuzz](https://github.com/m3n0sd0n4ld/GooFuzz) ~ GooFuzz - The Power of Google Dorks
+        > GooFuzz is a tool to perform fuzzing with an OSINT approach, managing to enumerate directories, files, subdomains or parameters without leaving evidence on the target's server and by means of advanced Google searches (Google Dorking).

 ---